North Woods Project:

 Through considerations of ethical herping, we can also begin to “demystify” behaviors we may be fearful of.
 Our fear of snakes is complex and nuanced, with regional and cultural experiences shaping the rhetoric around these animals, and this rhetoric can begin to be reframed through observation in the snake’s natural habitat.
 A snake might not seem so mystical and imposing when you see that many snakes we find in the North Woods are the size of a leaf or small twig, virtually invisible among the detritus.
 A snake doesn't strike because he is mean, rather, he strikes because someone has, metaphorically, broken into his home and posed an immediate threat.
 A strike might not seem so dangerous when you realize the snake was only "bluffing", asking you firmly to "get lost.”
 And if we find a snake exhibiting these characteristically defensive behaviors (Figure 4.11), we can better contextualize it instead of instigating it.

 Figure 4.11: Eastern garter snake (Thamnophis sirtalis sirtalis) exhibiting a defensive posture.
 I can tell that he's an Eastern garter snake because of his checkerboard pattern.
-In the video, I am explaining that the snake isn’t being mean or trying to bite me by being defensive - he just doesn’t want to be eaten by the scary thing that is hundreds of times his size.
-This snake probably felt like he didn't have a good "escape route" from the GoPro shoved in his face (note his tail wrapped around a grass stem - he was holding on for his life), so he decided to strike twice.
-Note that neither strike made contact - he was truly just asking me to "get lost!".
+In the video, I talk about how the snake is not being mean or aggressive.
+This snake also probably felt like he didn't have a good "escape route" (note his tail wrapped around a grass stem as I moved the GoPro closer), so he struck twice.
+Neither strike made contact, and he was just asking me to "get lost!".
 Snake-human conflict is easily avoided.
+[Video Transcript and Alt Text .pdf]

 Future directions of the project can include sharing labeled identification photos (Figure 4.12), infographics and species fact sheets with project contributors, expanding habitat maps and adding NFC-based habitat information, and setting up photography “checkpoints” at temporary wetlands and other areas of interest.